 Patients enrolled in cognitive behavioral therapy explore their mental health disorders in detail.
 CBT involves a professional asking questions pertaining to the mental health disorder, such as why the client may act or feel a certain way in a particular situation.
 In answering these questions, the client subliminally begins to develop a more thought-out, rational point of view of their mental health disorder.

 Alternative therapies are less-intensive activities, the goal of which is to reduce stress levels and generally make recovery easier on the client.
 Stress plays a large role in determining the success of recovery, so decreasing stress levels of clients is always a priority.
 If a client is uncomfortable in recovery, it should be brought to their case manager’s or the treatment center management’s attention.

 To use these methods effectively, it is vital to learn these techniques from trained individuals.
 If done incorrectly, these methods may even increase stress and be counterproductive to a patient’s recovery process.
 Always make sure you are supervised by a professional when you start these techniques until you are able to engage in them by yourself.

 National Alliance On Mental Illness, Mental Health Conditions.
-Retrieved April, 2018 from from https://www.nami.org/learn-more/mental-health-conditions
+Retrieved April, 2018 from https://www.nami.org/learn-more/mental-health-conditions

 Dual Diagnosis, Dual Diagnosis Treatment.
-Retrieved April, 2018 from from https://www.dualdiagnosis.org/dual-diagnosis-treatment/
+Retrieved April, 2018 from https://www.dualdiagnosis.org/dual-diagnosis-treatment/

 Diagnostic and Statistical Manual of Mental Disorders (DSM–5). (n.d.).
-Retrieved from from https://www.psychiatry.org/psychiatrists/practice/dsm
+Retrieved from https://www.psychiatry.org/psychiatrists/practice/dsm